CHIDDINGLY PARISH BONFIRE SOCIETY

 The County Flag of Sussex

-Within the ranks of CPBS Smugglers the flag of the County of Sussex is proudly displayed.
-During the Victorian and early 20th Century it was commonplace to find flags within the participants of Sussex’s bonfire torchlit processions, and this is our salute to these authentic times and celebrates the fine local tradition which we partake in.
+The flag of the County of Sussex is proudly displayed in the CPBS Smugglers' ranks.
+During the Victorian and early 20th Century it was commonplace to find flags within the participants of Sussex’s bonfire torchlit processions, and CPBS uphold this tradition.
 The six gold ‘martlets’ (mythical heraldic birds) on a field of blue has definitively represented Sussex since at least 1611, however is most probably derived from the 14th Century arms of Sir John de Radynden – ‘Knight of the Shire’ (medieval Member of Parliament) who bore six silver martlets upon blue.
 During his tenure, de Radynden provided 140 armed footmen and 400 archers from Sussex to campaign in France.
 It is said that the six martlets highlight the six ancient subdivisions of the county – Chichester, Arundel, Bramber, Lewes, Pevensey and Hastings.

 The Badges of the Chiddingly Parish Bonfire Society